-9.1.1 How It Works
+9.1 How Distributed Query Works

 - 1. The requested predicate is sent to each member in the cluster. - 2.
 Each member looks at its own local entries and filters them according to the predicate.
-At this stage, key/value pairs of the entries are describined and then passed to the predicate. - 3.
+At this stage, key/value pairs of the entries are deserialized and then passed to the predicate. - 3.
 The predicate requester merges all the results coming from each member into a single set.